sadielbartholomew/cf-standard-names-linguistics/README.md

 # cf-standard-names-linguistics

-## Lexical and semantic analysis of the CF Conventions Standard Names
+## Lexical and semantic analysis, and visualisation, of the CF Conventions Standard Names

 ### Summaries of the analyses as they are incrementally conducted will be listed at: